 To an overlapping substitution $(\mathcal{B},\phi,\rho)$, we can associate a weighted substitution $(\mathcal{B},\phi,\tilde{\rho})$, as follows.
 The alphabet and the expansion map are the same.
 For $T_i\in\mathcal{A}$, the weighted patch $\tilde{\rho}(T_i)$ is a map whose support is $\rho(T_i)$ and the weights are defined via

-where $\vol$ denotes the Lebesgue measure and $S\in\rho(T_i)$.
-Note that this computation of substitution matrix coincides one in \cite{DBZ}.
+where $\vol$ denotes the Lebesgue measure and $S\in\rho(T_i)$. {Note that this idea of substitution matrix coincides the one of (\ref{DoteraMatrix})}, although we only consider translations and not all isometries in $\mathbb{R}^d$.
 For an overlapping substitution $\rho$, its substitution matrix is defined as the one for the associated substitution $\tilde{\rho}$.
-We will prove that the tile frequencies for the tilings generated by an overlapping substitution is given by the Perron--Frobenius eigenvector for the associated weighted substitutoin.
+We will prove that the tile frequencies for the tilings generated by an overlapping substitution are given by the Perron--Frobenius eigenvector for the substitution matrix.

-We prove two results on the meaning of left and right Perron--Frobenius eigenvector for the substitution matrix associated to an overlapping substitution, given that the matrix is primitive.
-The result for left Perron--Frobenius eigenvector is easier.
+We prove two results on the meaning of left and right Perron--Frobenius eigenvectors for the substitution matrix associated with an overlapping substitution, given that the matrix is primitive.
+The result for the left Perron--Frobenius eigenvector is easier.

 \begin{prop} Let $\rho$ be an expanding overlapping substitution with a primitive substitution matrix.
 Then the left eigenvector for the Perron--Frobenius eigenvalue $\beta$ is a multiple of the vector consisting of Lebesgue measures of proto-tiles